WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/implementing-threshold-schemes.md

 # Implementing threshold schemes

+## Author

+Daan Sprenkels `<hello@dsprenkels.com>`

+## Abstract

+"Shamir secret sharing is a method to split secrets into shares, and to later recombine them.
+However, it does not feature integrity protection of the secret.
+This article elaborates on Feldman VSS and Pederson VSS, which *do* protect the message integrity.
+Furthermore, we show how hashing the shares also protects the message integrity, but is vulnerable to a cheating dealer.

 > Markdown does not really support footnotes.
 In this document, I use blockquotes for this purpose.

 > A couple of weeks ago, Christopher Allen requested me to "summarize [my] post https://dsprenkels.com/sss-34c3.html" and submit it to the [RWOT8 repo][rwot8].